LHCfitNikhef/smefit_release/README.md

 ```

 ## Reports
-To run reports and procude PDF and HTML output you need to have [pandoc](https://pandoc.org/) and [pdflatex](https://www.math.rug.nl/~trentelman/jacob/pdflatex/pdflatex.html) installed.
+To run reports and produce PDF and HTML output you need to have [pandoc](https://pandoc.org/) and [pdflatex](https://www.math.rug.nl/~trentelman/jacob/pdflatex/pdflatex.html) installed.
 The first one is available in conda the latter can be sourced in:

 ```bash